molly/blog/_posts/2022-06-10-is-acceptably-non-dystopian-self-sovereign-identity-even-possible.md

 ## Verifiable attestations

 Much of the recent conversation around digital identity is not focused specifically on the Sybil problem, but instead on **verifiable attestations**: attestations from one verifiable party about another verifiable party that a statement is true.
 Though the term "credential" is frequently used by those familiar with W3C's Verifiable Credentials proposal, the concept might be more accurately described as a "verifiable statement" or "verifiable attestation".
-Actual implementations vary, from the W3C's Verifiable Credentials to Vitalik Buterin's "soulbound NFTs".
+Actual implementations vary, from the W3C's Verifiable Credentials to Vitalik Buterin's "soulbound tokens".
 For now, I will refer to the broad concept encompassing both of these implementations as "verifiable attestations".

 Proposed use cases for verifiable attestations do encompass what most would think of as "credentials" today: A university might attest that a student earned a given diploma.
 A government might attest that a person is a citizen.
 A state might attest that a driver earned their driver's license.
 An employer might attest that an employee works for them.